 Practices to Avoid

 What strategies have been proven ineffective?

 Deficit-oriented and stigmatizing practices may have adverse short- and long-term consequences for students and their families.

-- Practices that stigmatize students experiencing homelessness such as separate bus routes, homework assignments asking families to draw their house, or meeting families at the gas station to reimburse for gasoline, can hinder confidentiality, diminish students’ wellbeing, and discourage students and families from sharing information with school staff.
+- Stigmatizing practices targeting students experiencing homelessness, such as separate bus routes or homework assignments, can harm confidentiality and well-being and discourage students and families from sharing information with school staff.

-- Research suggests that marginalizing the role of race and its complex interactions with social class can be particularly damaging to students of color experiencing homelessness and may hinder them from accessing services.
+- Research suggests that marginalizing the role of race and its complex interactions with social class can be particularly psychologically damaging to students of color experiencing homelessness and may hinder them from accessing services.

-- While many anti-poverty strategies may also be applicable to the contexts of homelessness, one-size-fits-all solutions that assume all students and families experience homelessness in the same way, have the same needs, or that treat homelessness as an identity rather than an experience, are unlikely to effectively meet the diverse needs and assets of students experiencing homelessness.
+- While many anti-poverty strategies may also apply to the contexts of homelessness, one-size-fits-all solutions that assume all students and families experience homelessness in the same way, have the same needs, or treat homelessness as an identity rather than an experience, are unlikely to effectively meet the diverse needs and assets of students experiencing homelessness.